azuline/rose/README.md

 are `cover`, `folder`, and `art`.
 The supported cover art file extensions are `.jpg`, `.jpeg`, and `.png`.

+## Virtual Filesystem

+The virtual filesystem is mounted and unmounted by `rose fs mount` and `rose fs unmount` respectively.

+TODO

+## Metadata Management

+TODO

+## Data Querying

+The `rose print` family of commands (e.g. `rose print albums`) prints out data in the read cache in a JSON-encoded format.
+The output of this command can be piped into tools like `jq`, `fx`, and others in order to further process the output.

 ## Tagging Conventions

 Rosé is lenient in the tags it ingests, but has opinionated conventions for the